User Roles and Permissions

 In addition to user roles, there are several user permissions that you can set to control what users can do in the Gallery.

 - Schedule Jobs: This permission allows the user to schedule workflows to run at a scheduled time.
-Note, you have to also enable workflow scheduling on the Jobs page for a user to be able to schedule jobs.
+Note, you have to also enable workflow scheduling on the Configuration page for a user to be able to schedule jobs.

 - Prioritize Jobs: This permission allow the user to prioritize a job.
 When there are multiple jobs in the queue, the job with the highest priority runs first.